siddharthlh24/electrochemical-impedance-fitting-embedded/README.md

 ## Matlab Simulation
-We simulate impedance values referencing cell parameter using a simple Randles model ( No Warberg ), and then including Warberg impedance.
+We simulate impedance values referencing cell parameter using a simple Randles model ( No Warburg ), and then including Warburg impedance.
 We will later use the simulated impedance results to back estimate the true parameters given below

 Rs = 20 ohm
 Rp = 250 ohm
 Cdl = 40 uF / 40e-6 Farad
-sigma = 150 ( warberg coeff.)
+sigma = 150 ( Warburg coeff.)

 I have tried to match result in reference : https://www.gamry.com/application-notes/EIS/basics-of-electrochemical-impedance-spectroscopy/
 We plot real vs complex impedance , and bode plot of magnitude and phase components of impedance vs freqency.
-The Warberg model does not match up exactly as the reference, but that is fine at this point in time.
+The Warburg model does not match up exactly as the reference, but that is fine at this point in time.

 ### Simplified model
 [RANDLES SIMPLE CODE MATLAB](randles_simplified_model.m)